 More than half of American (51%) consumers now do most of their shopping online, so having an online store with different payment options is crucial.
 Among online shoppers, mobile wallets and credit cards are the preferred methods of payment with each accounting for 30% of transactions.
 Merchants need to keep up with the consumer purchasing trends, which include having a strong online presence and accepting mobile wallets.
 NMA can help your business stay on top of the payment processing technology to help your business succeed.
 Contact us today to learn more about the latest payment trends!

-NMA is a A business that accepts credit cards for goods or services. advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
+NMA is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
 Since 2004, NMA’s payment processing solutions have been delivering tailored solutions, best-in-class customer service, and high-quality service offerings for businesses across multiple industries.
 Whether it’s high-risk or low-risk, brick-and-mortar or e-commerce, NMA will create the best processing experience for your company.
 For more information, visit us at our www.nationalmerchants.com or by calling (866) 509-7199.